 In what area could public-private partnerships (PPPs) play a role in supporting and accelerating the country’s capacity and national vaccine plan?

 PPPs are very vital for Thailand to accelerate vaccine development and production.
 It includes seeking appropriate partners within and outside the country, given that private firms in Australia, India, Indonesia, and some other countries in the region are experienced in the field of vaccine development and production.
 Although PPPs are already addressed as part of the new national vaccine strategy, I have seen very few cases of such partnerships at the initial phase of the research and development process of dengue vaccine; however, I hope that those partnerships will prove successful and become models for further collaborations.

-Nualchan Sakchalathorn is Project Director for the NBR Center for Health and Aging and leads the Center’s engagement with Southeast Asia.
-Brian Hutchinson is a Project Intern for the NBR Center for Health and Aging and works on a variety of projects related to the annual Pacific Health Summit.
+This interview was conducted by Nualchan Sakchalathorn, Project Director for the NBR Center for Health and Aging, and Brian Hutchinson, a Project Intern for the NBR Center for Health and Aging.